Friendships Throughout the Lifespan: Childhood, Pt. 1

 What Is Trauma Bonding

-By: Danielle Bertini, LPC Leaving an abusive relationship usually isn’t as easy as simply walking out the door.
-Aside from the logistics of having to find a new place to live, supporting yourself, and sometimes children being involved, you might also feel tied to your partner and feel unable to break away.
-This emotional attachment,…
+Leaving an abusive relationship usually isn’t as easy as simply walking out the door.
+Aside from the logistics of finding a new place to live, supporting yourself, and sometimes involving children, you might also feel tied to your partner and unable to break away.
+This emotional attachment, which is known as a trauma bond, develops…

 Read More